hsoccer/rum-unobs/README.md

 # Replication Package for "Random Utility with Unobservable Alternatives"

-This folder provides all the codes and data to reproduce the results Section 4 of the paper "Random Utility with Unobservable Alternatives" by Haruki Kono, Kota Saito, and Alec Sandroni.
-In particular, the codes compute the lower and upper bounds of unobservable choice probabilities implied by the random utility model using the dataset provided by McCausland et al. (2020).
+This folder contains all code and data required to reproduce the results in Section V of “Random Utility with Unobservable Alternatives” by Haruki Kono, Kota Saito, and Alec Sandroni.
+In particular, the code computes the lower and upper bounds on unobservable choice probabilities implied by the random utility model using the dataset provided by McCausland et al. (2020).
+We also include code to generate the aggregated dataset from the McCausland et al. (2020) data.

 ## 1. Data Availability Statement

 The analysis executed in this folder is based on the dataset obtained in an experimental study by McCausland et al. (2020).
-This is available at ./Data_Tables/data_tables.pdf in their supplementary material (https://doi.org/10.1093/ej/uez039).
+This is available at ./Data_Tables/RCM_multi_data.tex in their supplementary material (https://doi.org/10.1093/ej/uez039).
-This dataset is provided in the form of .pdf (and .tex), but we translated it into .csv files in ./Raw Data directory.
+This dataset is provided in the form of .tex.

 ## 2. Computational Requirements